BenjaminLam9838/LiAirCell_HumidityControl/README.md

 ### Humidity/Temperature Sensors
 The CC2D25S-SIP sensor is used for this project.
 This is a small sensor that communicates over I2C.
 The default address is ```0x28```.

+Notes
+===
+#### [1] pyFirmata has issues in 3.11
+When calling ```board = pyfirmata.Arduino('/dev/tty.usbmodem21101')```, an AttributeError is thrown: ```AttributeError: module 'inspect' has no attribute 'getargspec'.
+Did you mean: 'getargs'?```.
+ChatGPT says:
+> The error you're encountering is due to the use of the inspect.getargspec method in pyfirmata, which has been deprecated and removed in Python 3.11.
+Instead, inspect.getfullargspec should be used.